weaviate/weaviate-io/docs/weaviate/guides-further/image-search.md

 ---
-title: (NEW) How to vectorize images
+title: (NEW) Image search with Weaviate
 sidebar_position: 5
 ---